 If you can discipline yourself not to feel hungry between noon and 14.00, that’s when the snow is best, the lifts are empty and the pistes deserted.
 And after that, the restaurants empty out.

 In the evening there are around seventy restaurants to choose from, with a similarly broad price range.
 At the top end, two restaurants have Michelin stars: the Table de l’Ours in the Barmes de l’Ours hotel and the Atelier d’Edmond.
 There are several other hotel dining rooms as well as the piste-side restaurants mentioned above.
-There are literally dozens of perfectly adequate mid-range restaurants, including the Taverne d’Alsace, Belle Etoile and Vieille Maison, and a few which are really cheap: Chez Marie, for example.
+There are literally dozens of perfectly adequate mid-range restaurants, including the Taverne d’Alsace and a few which are really cheap: Chez Marie, for example.